How can I use CloudTrail to review what API calls and actions have occurred in my AWS account?

 You can view all supported services and integrations and event types (create, modify, delete, and non-mutable activities) from the past 90 days.
 You don't need to set up a trail to use event history.
 For instructions, see Viewing CloudTrail Events in the CloudTrail Console.

-As an alternative to searching for events in the CloudWatch console, you can use the AWS Command Line Interface (AWS CLI) command filter-log-events.
+To search for events in the CloudWatch console, you can also use the AWS CLI command filter-log-events.
 You can also use metric filters to search for and match terms, phrases, values in your log events.
 Then, you can transform them into CloudWatch metrics and alarms.
 For more information, see Filter and Pattern Syntax.

 Note: If you are using the AWS CLI and are planning to use filter-log-events on a large scale (for example, automation or a script), it's a best practice to use CloudWatch Logs subscription filters.
 This is because filter-log-events has API limits.
 Subscription filters have no such limits, and subscription filters provide the ability to process large amounts of log data in real time.
 For more information about filter-log-events and its limitations, see CloudWatch Logs Limits.

 With CloudWatch Logs, you can search for operations that change the state of a resource, such as StopInstances, as well as operations that don't, such as DescribeInstances.
 These instructions assume that you already created a trail and configured it to send events to CloudWatch Logs.

 Consider the following: